Mary Lack was 15 in February 1862 when a Mississippi soldier gave her a valentine to remember.

 Alexandria: 1 p.m.
 March 8.
 At Fort Ward Museum and Historic Site, DeAnne Blanton discusses her book, "They Fought Like Demons: Women Soldiers in the Civil War."
 Free but reservations suggested.
 703-838-4848.

 Leesburg: 7:30 p.m.
 March 11.
-At Thomas Balch Library, the great-grandson of Gen. James Longstreet, Dan Petersen, discusses Longstreet at the Loudoun County Civil War Round Table.
+At the Thomas Balch Library, the great-grandson of Gen. James Longstreet, Dan Petersen, discusses Longstreet at the Loudoun County Civil War Round Table.
 Free.
 Call 540-822-4480.